GameFantasyDev/StarLinkBetaTest/README.md

 ![image](https://github.com/GameFantasyDev/StarLinkBetaTest/blob/main/IMG/mix.png)

 The Polymerization tab allows you to synthesize two NFTs into a higher quality NFT.
-When synthesizing, all attributes of the “parent NFTs” will be inherited by the newly synthesized NFT, where the quality/rarity of all body parts will not be lower than that of both parents.
-To retain the quality/rarity of a specific body part, then both parents must have that quality/rarity.
+When synthesizing, all attributes of the “parent NFTs” will be inherited by the newly synthesized NFT, where the quality/rarity of all body parts will be reset according to the quality of the parents To retain the quality/rarity of a specific body part, then both parents must have that quality/rarity.
 To synthesize two of your NFTs, select the two you want to combine and then click “dispatch”, which will call a smart contract and after ~10 seconds you will receive a new composite NFT of higher quality/rarity.

 ## Market: NFT auction/trading interface